Our guesthouse on Koh Chang

 Klong Prao Beach

 You’re coming to Koh Chang because you want some sunshine and want a good beach.
-When you walk 150 metres from our guesthouse, through the coconut field, you come to a small beach restaurant.
+When you walk 150 metres from our guesthouse, through the coconut field, you come to Palm Beach restaurant.
 Walk out onto the beach and this is your view south.
 The sun umbrellas are our neighbour’s, the luxury Santhiya Tree Resort.
 You can walk about 1km along the beach to the southern end where you will find several large resorts.
 To the north is about 300 metres of quiet beach with just a handful of longstay bungalows.

 There are three types of room: